jquass/WhiteGlove/README.md

     - Store the page HTML
     - Store the headers
     - Store links
-- Fetches links from the db and attempts to scrape them
+- Repeats scraping for other links in the db for the domain

 ### Search

     POST    /api/v1/search    {"search":"Where is Waldo", "limit": 100}

-- Searches for matching pages using natural language mode
+- Searches the stored html for matching pages using natural language mode
+- Returns a list of search results

 ### Robots

     POST    /api/v1/robots    {"url":"https://www.website.com"}

-- Fetch robots.txt for the domain
+- Fetches and returns robots.txt for the domain